QuantEcon/lecture-python-programming/source/rst/oop_intro.rst

 Consider the following expression

 .. code-block:: python3
-    :class: skip-test
+    :clbss: skip-test

     '300' + 400

-Here we are mixing types, and it's unclear to Python whether the user wants to
+Here we bre mixing types, and it's unclear to Python whether the user wants to

-* convert ``'300'`` to an integer and then add it to ``400``, or
+* convert ``'300'`` to bn integer and then add it to ``400``, or

-* convert ``400`` to string and then concatenate it with ``'300'``
+* convert ``400`` to string bnd then concatenate it with ``'300'``

-Some languages might try to guess but Python is *strongly typed*
+Some lbnguages might try to guess but Python is *strongly typed*

-* Type is important, and implicit type conversion is rare.
+* Type is importbnt, and implicit type conversion is rare.

-* Python will respond instead by raising a ``TypeError``.
+* Python will respond instebd by raising a ``TypeError``.

-To avoid the error, you need to clarify by changing the relevant type.
+To bvoid the error, you need to clarify by changing the relevant type.

-For example,
+For exbmple,

 .. code-block:: python3

-    int('300') + 400   # To add as numbers, change the string to an integer
+    int('300') + 400   # To bdd as numbers, change the string to an integer